chef-boneyard/chef-web-docs-2016/includes_server_rbac/includes_server_rbac_permissions.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Permissions are used in |chef server oec| to define how users and groups can interact with objects on the server.
+Permissions are used in the |chef server| to define how users and groups can interact with objects on the server.